-Members earn a living allowance disbursed every two weeks in payments of $1,062.50 (pre-tax), health insurance with premium paid, free mental health services with counseling, student loan forbearance on eligible loans, and an education award of up to $6,095 that may be used for education expenses or to pay off qualified student loans.
-Members receive training from the MPCA quarterly, develop green job skills, gain professional experience, network with environmental professionals, and are paired with a mentor who provides ongoing guidance.
+Members earn a living allowance disbursed every two weeks in payments of $1,062.50 (pre-tax), health insurance with premium paid, free mental health services with counseling, student loan forbearance on eligible loans, and an education award of up to $6,895 for education expenses or qualified student loans.
+Members receive training from the MPCA, develop green job skills, gain professional experience, network with environmental professionals, and are paired with a mentor who provides ongoing guidance.
 In addition to developing valuable skills and knowledge in the environmental field, members also get an opportunity to strengthen communities in Minnesota.

 - Must be a minimum of 18 years or older.

-- Two year Associates degree or completion of sophomore year in a four-year college program required; preferred qualification of a four-year degree.
+- Must have a two-year Associates degree or completion of sophomore year at a four-year college.

 - Must have a demonstrated interest in the environment and service and community work.

-- Most positions require driving, a valid driver’s license, and passing a driving record check administered by the MPCA.
+- Positions that perform driving require a valid driver’s license and ability to pass a driving record check.
 Some positions require access to a personal vehicle for transportation.

 - Per AmeriCorps regulations, all positions require the successful completion of a criminal history check, including an FBI fingerprint check.

 Visit www.pca.state.mn.us/mngreencorps to learn more about the program, review the available positions and locations in the project summary document, and read the Application Guidelines.